-The self-attention mechanism in transformers is defined by: which is inherently non-polynomial because it includes division and exponential operations.
+} which is inherently non-polynomial because it includes division and exponential operations.
 Furthermore, for numerical stability it is common to compute the \Softmax function using the \textit{log-sum-exp} trick, which adds non-polynomial operations.
 For example, it involves calculating the maximum absolute values of each row of $QK^T$.
 The latter operation involves high-degree polynomials that in \gls{HE} environments may introduce significant noise.
-Instead of directly approximating the maximum, division, and exponential functions individually (as done in Nexus~\cite{zhang2024secure}), our objective is to develop a more polynomial-friendly and HE-compatible \Softmax variant for transformers.
-Such a mechanism can not only reduce the overall computational complexity, particularly in terms of multiplication depth, but also supports scaling of polynomial transformers to models with billions of parameters and deeper architectures.
+Instead of directly approximating the maximum, division, and exponential functions individually (as done in the Nexus protocol ~\citep{zhang2024secure}), our objective is to develop a more polynomial-friendly and HE-compatible \Softmax variant for transformers.
+Such a mechanism not only reduces the overall computational complexity, particularly in terms of multiplication depth, but also supports scaling polynomial transformers to models with billions of parameters and deeper architectures.